-- US Customs requires items to be at least 100 years old be classified as antiques. - A recently purchased antique should indicate the circa date on the invoice. - Antiques are duty free. - Carpets of Iranian origin that have been used in the foreign household for at least 12 months and being imported with the owner of the goods' household goods and personal effects are generally approved for import.
+- U.S. Customs requires items to be at least 100 years old be classified as antiques. - A recently purchased antique should indicate the circa date on the invoice. - Antiques are duty free. - Carpets of Iranian origin that have been used in the foreign household for at least 12 months and being imported with the owner of the goods' household goods and personal effects shipment are generally approved for import.

-It is recommended that if you have a large number of carpets or they
+It is recommended that if you have a large number of carpets or they are new that you do not ship to the U.S., as the U.S. currently has an embargo on Iranian origin goods, subject to change at any time.

-- are new that you do not ship as the USA currently has an embargo on Iranian origin goods, subject to change at any time. - Paintings of nominal value can be shipped with household goods shipments. - Artifacts of any type should not be shipped without first checking with the USA agent and the country of export, as different regulations may apply depending on the country of origin, type of artifact and circa date.
+- Paintings of nominal value can be shipped with household goods shipments. - Artifacts of any type should not be shipped without first checking with the USA agent and the country of export, as different regulations may apply depending on the country of origin, type of artifact and circa date.